voxeet/comms-sdk-unreal/docs/docs/blueprints/Functions/get-video-devices.md

 ---
-sidebar_label: Get Audio Input Devices
+sidebar_label: Get Video Devices
-title: Get Audio Input Devices
+title: Get Video Devices
 ---

-Gets a list of all available audio input devices.
-The function triggers the [On Audio Input Devices Received](../Events/on-audio-input-devices-received) event when ready.
+Gets a list of all available video devices.
+The function triggers the [On Video Devices Received](../Events/on-video-devices-received) event when successful.

 For example usage, see the [device management tutorial](../../tutorial/device-management).